-All carrying women experience obstetric labor during childbirth.
-Obstetric labor is the repeated contraction of the uterus during childbirth.
-Dilation of uterine cervix also happens during labor.
-When the labor is successful, both the placenta and fetus is expulsed.
+All carrying women experience obstetric labour during childbirth.
+Obstetric labour is the repeated contraction of the uterus during childbirth.
+Dilation of uterine cervix also happens during labour.
+When the labour is successful, both the placenta and fetus is expulsed.

-Signs of labor: It is very difficult to predict the date of onset of labor pain.
+Signs of labour: It is very difficult to predict the date of onset of labour pain.
 The doctor shall however mention a rough date for reference.
-Labor pain shall begin either 2 weeks after the date or 3 weeks prior to this date.
-Some of the following symptoms are experienced prior to labor pain:
+Labour pain shall begin either 2 weeks after the date or 3 weeks prior to this date.
+Some of the following symptoms are experienced prior to labour pain: